MG 3 hatchback review

 MPG, running costs & CO2

-Just one engine is available, which has an official fuel economy rating of 47.1mpg.
-Look around and this figure is far from impressive; the most economical petrol SEAT Ibiza can return up to 67.3mpg, while the 1.0-litre EcoBoost Ford Fiesta can manage 65.7mpg.
-The MG3’s CO2 emissions of 140g/km are high for such a small car, too, but due to a 2017 change to the way road tax is calculated, all MG3s cost £145 a year to tax anyway.
+Just one engine is available, which has an official fuel economy rating of 43.3mpg.
+Look around and this figure is far from impressive; the most economical petrol SEAT Ibiza and the 1.0-litre EcoBoost Ford Fiesta can both manage around 55mpg.
+The MG3’s CO2 emissions of 147g/km are high for such a small car, too, but due to a 2017 change to the way road tax is calculated, all MG3s cost around £150 a year to tax anyway.
+The CO2 figure will be more relevant to business drivers, as the high CO2 figure puts it in a disappointingly lofty BiK tax band.

 Engines, drive & performance